Christopher Herrick: Other professional interests

 In 1973, Herrick secured the loan of a rare Dulcken harpsichord, which led to the formation of the Taskin Trio (violin, viola da gamba, harpsichord), performing baroque music on period instruments, and gave solo recitals of Bach's complete Well-Tempered Clavier on the Dulcken harpsichord at London's Purcell Room.

-Herrick, who had previously conducted the Exonian Singers and Orchestra at Oxford, once again took up the baton in 1974, being appointed Conductor of Twickenham Choral, a position he still holds today.
+Herrick, who had previously conducted the Exonian Singers and Orchestra at Oxford, once again took up the baton in 1974, being appointed Conductor of Twickenham Choral, a position he held for fifty years.
 He was also conductor of Whitehall Choir from 1978 to 2000.
 Both choirs were substantial groups of up to 100 fully auditioned members, whom he occasionally combined in performances at Westminster Abbey, Guildford Cathedral and the Royal Albert Hall.

 Herrick lives in Kingston upon Thames where for many years he was able to play the Frobenius organ of Kingston Parish Church.
 He now rehearses on the Harrison & Harrison organ at St Mary’s Church, Twickenham and the Tickell organ at Betchworth Church.